ironsmile/euterpe-website/content/_index/why/support-artists.md

 +++

 Support artists by buying their music directly.
-Spend your money in by buying from the _people_ actually creating.
+Spend your money on the _people_ actually creating.
 Instead of paying to tech giants with unknown deals and questionable business practices.